Bodashtart

 Bodashtart (also transliterated Bodʿaštort, meaning "from the hand of Astarte"; 𐤁𐤃𐤏𐤔𐤕𐤓𐤕) was a Phoenician ruler, who reigned as King of Sidon (c.
 525 – c.
 515 BC), the grandson of King Eshmunazar I, and a vassal of the Achaemenid Empire.
 He succeeded his cousin Eshmunazar II to the throne of Sidon, and scholars believe that he was succeeded by his son and proclaimed heir Yatonmilk.

 Bodashtart was a prolific builder, and his name is attested on some 30 eponymous inscriptions found at the Temple of Eshmun and elsewhere in the hinterland of the city of Sidon in Lebanon.
 The earliest discovered of Bodashtart's inscriptions was excavated in Sidon in 1858 and was donated to the Louvre.
 This inscription dates back to the first year of Bodashtart's accession to the throne of Sidon and commemorates the building of a temple to the goddess Astarte.
 The Temple of Eshmun podium inscriptions were discovered between 1900 and 1922 and are classified into two groups.
 The inscriptions of the first group, known as KAI 15, commemorate building activities in the temple and attribute the work to Bodashtart.
-The second group of inscriptions, known as KAI 16, were found on podium restoration blocks; they credit Bodashtart and his son Yatonmilk with the construction project and emphasize Yatonmilk's legitimacy as heir.
+The second group of inscriptions, known as KAI 16, were found on podium restoration blocks; they credit Bodashtart and his son Yatonmilk with the construction project and emphasise Yatonmilk's legitimacy as heir.
 The most recently discovered inscription as of 2020 was found in the 1970s on the bank of the Bostrenos River, not far from the Temple of Eshmun.
 The inscription credits the King with the building of water canals to supply the temple in the seventh year of his reign.

 Three of Bodashtart's Eshmun temple inscriptions have been left in place; the others are housed in museums in Paris, Istanbul, and Beirut.
 Bodashtart is believed to have reigned for at least seven years, as evidenced by the Bostrenos River bank inscription.
 Little is known about his reign other than what has been learned from his dedicatory inscriptions.

 Etymology

-The name Bodashtart is the Latinized form of the Phoenician 𐤁𐤃𐤏𐤔𐤕𐤓𐤕, meaning "from the hand of Astarte".
+The name Bodashtart is the Romanized form of the Phoenician 𐤁𐤃𐤏𐤔𐤕𐤓𐤕, meaning "from the hand of Astarte".
 Spellings of the King's name include: Bdʿštrt, Bad-ʿAštart, Bodʿashtart, Bodʿastart, Bodaštart, Bodʿaštort, Bodachtart, and Bodashtort.